oatlog/oatlog/doc/planning_report/main.typ

     etc are constructors.
 Rewrites mean that if the left side matches, add the right side to the database and unify it with the left side.
 Egglog semantics define running a set of rules as using their left side patterns to figure out what right side actions to perform, then doing all actions as a batch.
-Egglog defines a command `run <count>`, not shown here, than runs the set of all rules some number of times or until convergence.
+Egglog defines a command `run <count>`, not shown here, that runs the set of all rules some number of times or until convergence.

   ],